JeffersonCanuto/jefferson-portfolio/README.md

 - Experience overview of previous work experiences with their respective responsibilities in Experiences page.
 - Card section containing job title, company name, location, regime, duration and hyperlinks in Experiences page.
 - Overview of technology-related skills, display learned technologies and other competences in Skills page.
-- Overview about my personal projects, technologies used and hyperlinks to their GitHub repositories in Projects page.
+- Overview about my personal projects, technologies used and hyperlinks to their repositories in Projects page.
 - Swiper component to swipe across multiple projects and show their respective info accordingly in Projects page.
 - General introduction, avatar photo and also some relevant personal information about me in About page.

 ### 🛠️ Technologies